BMorrell92/BMorrell_Milestone_Project4/README.md

 ### Store Features

-- Wide Selection of Uniquely Shaped Plant Pots: Explore our extensive collection of plant pots crafted from 3D-printed molds, featuring a variety of eye-catching and innovative designs.

-- Intuitive Navigation: Easily browse through different categories and subcategories of plant pots, allowing you to find the perfect match for your indoor or outdoor plants.

 - Detailed Product Information: Each plant pot comes with comprehensive details, including dimensions, materials, and care instructions, helping you make informed purchasing decisions.

 - Interactive Product Images: Get a closer look at each plant pot with high-quality, zoomable images that showcase the intricate details and unique features of the designs.